armandossrecife/my_validation3/README.md

 We have been analysed three Git Repositories: Apache Cassandra, Apache ActiveMQ and Apache Kafka.

+We selected a representative dataset of Git repositories, encompassing significant source code repositories such as Apache Cassandra, Apache Kafka, Apache Hadoop and Apache ActiveMQ.
+These repositories exhibit complex software architectures, boasting many attributes, including more than 10000 commits, over 100 collaborators, over 1000 Java files, over 100000 lines of code, and at least ten-year lifetime.
+Consequently, these repositories are characterized by substantial commit histories, many contributors, intricate codebases, and widespread adoption within the software industry.
+Each repository's numerical and metric attributes will be comprehensively detailed.
+We applied the ATDCodeAnalyzer method to the repositories to identify critical files impacted by Architectural Technical Debt.

 ## Apache Cassandra analysis

 Draft of Cassandra's commit and issue analysis method